alexcaulfield/comp20-s2017-team9/status_report_1.md

 	This is to place the BPM value within the same range as the energy, danceability, and valence values.

-	simmilarity = .25(1 - difference in adjusted BPM) + .25(1 - difference in energy) + .25(1 - difference in danceability) + .25(1 - difference in valence)
+	similarity = .25(1 - difference in adjusted BPM) + .25(1 - difference in energy) + .25(1 - difference in danceability) + .25(1 - difference in valence)

-	simmilarity will be a value between 0 and 1 with 1 being the most simmilar and 0 being the least.
+	similarity will be a value between 0 and 1 with 1 being the most simmilar and 0 being the least.

 (2) Challenges faced this week: